 If you also need the documents, they can procure those documents for you from government offices, schools, hospitals, etc. too.
 You will need to give them a copy of your passport and the necessary Power of Attorney (POV) and then they can visit the necessary locations to get them for you anywhere in the country.
 Visit their Document Services page to request your necessary documents.

 Yup, criminal background checks from the Korean police department aren’t a problem either.
-Just supply them with your address while in Korea and a Limited Power of Attorney certified by your local Korean Consulate and they can pick that up for you too.
+These are the equivalent of an FBI Background Check in the United States.
+Just supply their secretary with your address while in Korea and a Limited Power of Attorney certified by your local Korean Consulate and they can pick that up for you too.